Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

 Pre-payment check: profit-sharing agreement valid at time of payment -- yes.
 Applicable ceiling: EUR 6,000.
 Amount EUR 1,500 -- within ceiling.

-Applicable regime: for the 18 employees below 3 x minimum wage, full contribution exemption plus income-tax exemption (subject to 2026 confirmation).
-For the 7 employees above that threshold, contribution exemption only; the PPV is subject to income tax.
+Applicable regime: for the 18 employees below 3 x minimum wage (company under 50 employees), full exemption from social contributions, CSG/CRDS and income tax, secured until 31 December 2026.
+For the 7 employees above that threshold, contribution exemption only; the PPV is subject to income tax and to CSG/CRDS.

-Net employer cost: no additional employer social contributions on the PPV within the ceiling.
-Gross employer outlay is EUR 1,500 per employee, subject to the Fillon reduction impact simulation for November.
+Net employer cost: no additional employer social contributions and no forfait social within the ceiling (fewer than 250 employees).
+Gross employer outlay is EUR 1,500 per employee, subject to the general reduction impact simulation for November.

 Formalities: DUE signed before payment, CSE information recorded.
 Dedicated PPV-exempt line coded in the November payroll DSN.